htrajan/ht-drawsteel/Draw Steel Rules (original).md

 #### MOBILITY

 Some martial kits grant you the Mobility trait.
-With this trait, when an enemy ends their turn adjacent to you, you can shift up to 2 squares as a free triggered action.
+With this trait, when an enemy ends their turn adjacent to you, you can shift up to 2 squares as a free [[Triggered Action|triggered action]].

 ### KIT SIGNATURE ABILITY

-Each kit grants you a signature ability, which already includes the kit’s bonuses.
+Each kit grants you a [[Signature Ability|signature ability]], which already includes the kit’s bonuses.

 ### KIT WARDS